-- In the output of the command show dsl interface dsl, incorrect values are displayed for margins.
-[CSCdk14841] - Modems train poorly while the phone on the line is ringing.
+Modems train poorly while the phone on the line is ringing.
 [CSCdk02256]

-Configuring for Optimal Line Throughput
+8.4 Configuring for Optimal Line Throughput

-The Cisco 6200 does not perform traffic policing.
+The Cisco 6200 has limited cell buffers.
 If the upstream switch does not perform traffic shaping, extremely bursty traffic might cause buffers to overflow.
-As a result, in some cases, packets are dropped and throughput degrades for no apparent reason.
-Workaround: Set burst sizes to match the Cisco 6200's per-port cell buffer size of 504 cells (26,712 bytes).
+As a result, in some cases, packets are dropped and throughput degrades.
 [CSCdk09616]